 Quizlet also has tons of other AP Biology study sets that will help you review all the details you need to know for different units.
 You can sign up for free.

 There are some good practice questions here that cover the main concepts within each big idea of the AP Biology curriculum.
 I like that they include many questions about lab procedures to ensure that you don't lose out on the lab aspect of biology studying.
 Questions within the quizzes are organized by difficulty level (easy, medium, or difficult), allowing you to determine what kinds of topics and questions you struggle with the most.
+Note that many of the materials require you to create a paid account to access them.

 There are tons of mini practice quizzes on this site for all the AP Biology topics, and they're rated by difficulty level, so you'll know whether you really have a topic down.
 Diagnostic tests are also available for a more holistic look at your strengths and weaknesses.